Life in the UK Test for Non-Native Speakers

 • Vocabulary you'll need for answers

 Reading in a second language takes longer.
-Practice answering questions under time pressure to build speed and confidence.
+Practise answering questions under time pressure to build speed and confidence.

 You have nearly 2 minutes per question (45 minutes for 24 questions).
 This is plenty of time, but practice helps you feel comfortable.